We are currently looking for volunteers in your community.

 What will you be doing?

-As Community Engagement Speaker, you’ll perform the following tasks:
+As Event Organiser, you will perform the following tasks:

 Why do we need you?